CHAMPION316/Gourmet_Chow/README.md

 The logo was designed by me using photoshop but first created rough draft ideas in OneNote.
 Here are images showcasing that.
 - [Sketch logo ideas](static/img/chow-roughdraft-logos.jpg)

+### 1.3 User Stories

+- As a user, I expect to navigate the website with ease of use.
+- As a user, I expect to find the food menu as fast as possible.
+- As a user, I expect to find the restaurants phone number as fast as possible.
+- As a user, I expect to find the restaurants address as fast as possible.
+- As a user, I expect to book a table with a number of guests.
+- As a user, I expect to cancel my booking if plans change before hand.
+- As a user, I expect to be able to download the menu as a pdf if possible.
+- As a user, I expect to combine multiple tables if we have more than the guest limit for bookings.
+- As a creator, I expect the user to find what they need on the main page.
+- As a creator, I expect the user to find the address of the restaurant within the first 45 seconds.
+- As a creator, I expect the user to enjoy a simplistic menu that isn't all over the place.